Cannabis Spirituality: Using Plant Medicine as a Sacred Tool

 Let the Medicine Do Its Job

 Respect the plant and it will respect you.
-And don’t forget, there are other cannabinoids in the plant that can serve you aside from THC, especially the increasingly-popular CBD (cannabidiol) – the compound in cannabis thought to be responsible for most of the plant’s medicinal properties.
+And don’t forget, there are other cannabinoids in the plant that can serve you aside from THC, especially the massively-popular CBD (cannabidiol) – the compound in cannabis thought to be responsible for much of the plant’s medicinal properties.

-For more on the medicinal and spiritual properties of cannabis check out this episode of Psychedelica:
+For more on the medicinal and spiritual properties of cannabis check out the Gaia original series: Psychedelica